Vallamai Tharayo: Plot

-The movie opens with Nandita (Chaya Singh) and her husband Anand (Parthiban) in the process of getting a divorce.
+The film opens with Nandita and her husband Anand in the process of getting a divorce.
 Nandita's lawyer accuses Anand of physically abusing Nandita, calling him a sadist.

 A flashback takes the audience back to the circumstances of their marriage.
-A happy working girl from the city, Nandita returns to her home village for a family function, only to find that her father Veerasamy (Anand Raj) has decided to marry Nandita off elsewhere.
-Nandita, who has spent her life falling in love with Sekar (Srikanth), her cousin and original fiancé, cannot agree to this sudden marriage.
+A happy working girl from the city, Nandita returns to her home village for a family function, only to find that her father Veerasamy has decided to marry Nandita off elsewhere.
+Nandita, who has spent her life falling in love with Sekar, her cousin and original fiancé, cannot agree to this sudden marriage.
 However, her father forces her to agree, and the marriage to Anand takes place.
 The newlyweds move back to the city, and though the kind and jovial Anand attempts to lead a life with her and make her fall in love with him, Nandita does not budge.
 She is normally cold and impolite, except for when she sees constant reminders of Sekar.

 The scene cuts back to the family court, where Nandita has gotten the divorce and calls Anand for a final farewell, telling him to find a girl whom he will truly love.
 Now Nandita is a free woman, living life the way she wants to and dreaming of seeing Sekar again.
-She moves to a new apartment, gets a new job, and a new friend - her housekeeper Savithri (Devipriya).
-Things are going well, but Anand is a constant unwanted presence in her life - greeting her every morning and calling her frequently.
+She moves to a new apartment, gets a new job, and a new friend – her housekeeper Savithri.
+Things are going well, but Anand is a constant unwanted presence in her life, greeting her every morning and calling her frequently.
 When asked why he is still around, he tells her that he likes no one else but her.

 On Valentine's Day, Nandita sees Sekar on TV, talking about her as his soulmate, his first love.
 To her surprise, he announces that he is getting married soon because she is already married.
-Upset Nandita is pushed even further over the edge when she finds out that Savithri has been talking to Anand about Nandita.
+An upset Nandita is pushed even further over the edge when she finds out that Savithri has been talking to Anand about Nandita.
 She leaves on a company business trip for a few days; a visit to a school for disabled children.
 Learning a few life lessons, Nandita comes back a changed woman and becomes open to getting to know Anand for the first time.

-The end of the movie shows Nandita and Anand happily spending time with each other.
+The end of the film shows Nandita and Anand happily spending time with each other.